neocarvajal/instadown/README.md

 ## What it does

-This extension just includes:

-* a content script, "instadown.js", that lets you open any image from instagran to download
+== Instadown lets you download any image from instagran users profile